emilytm/digital-business-card/README.md

 # digital-business-card

-This app started as part of the 'React Basics' module in Scrimba's Front-end Developer Career Path.
-We were given requirements and designs.
-I added some styling and functionality to meet reach goals and get extra practice.
+This digital business card was created as a step in the 'React Basics' module of the Scrimba Front End Developer Career Path.
+The goal was to build a basic React app to solidify our understanding of components and how to use them.
+This was my first React project.
+Design and functionality requirements are from Scrimba.

+**Next steps:** Look for ways to make this useful 🤷‍♀️

 See this project live [here](https://willowy-semolina-4805d5.netlify.app/).